 The primary language of instruction changes from Spanish to English, which subsequently changes the student body to a younger age.

-The Texas Higher Education Coordinating Board grants HBTS authority to grant BA degrees for the first time in its history.
+The Texas Higher Education Coordinating Board issues the certificate of authorization for HBTS to grant BA degrees for the first time in its history.